 “I have a name, you know,” the Tevinter mage drawled, as Anders crept right up to the edge of the clearing and crouched in the bushes there.
 “Lord Livius Erimond of Vyrantium, Magister of…”

 “Come off it,” the elf said, sheathing her blades.
 “We weren’t impressed by your title the first time you said it, and we’re not impressed now.
-You’re here to help out, so help out.”
+You’re here to help, so help.”

 So this fellow was some sort of advisor, Anders mused?
 That made no sense.
 The Wardens kept their own council, usually.